Climate and Energy

 Where feasible when we construct new buildings, we have worked to incorporate environmentally sustainable features.
 For example, our newly constructed distribution centers and processing centers are built to include the addition of on-site solar arrays wherever feasible.
 Furthermore, when we move into existing properties, as part of the renovation process, our design teams typically consider ways to improve energy efficiency and water conservation and to develop recycling infrastructure.

-Intergrating sustainability into operations
+Integrating sustainability into operations

-• Phoenix, Arizona, US
+• Phoenix, AZ, U.S.

-• Jefferson, Georgia, U.S.
+• Jefferson, GA, U.S.

-• Marlborough, Massachusetts, U.S.
+• Marlborough, MA, U.S.

-• Las Vegas, Nevada, U.S.
+• Las Vegas, NV, U.S.

-• New Albany, Ohio, U.S.
+• New Albany, OH, U.S.

-• Mississauga, Ontario, Canada
+• Mississauga, ON, Canada

 • Balham, U.K.